forest/docker-phoenix/README.md

 Why does this work?
 The `docker-compose.yml` file specifies that your local `current` directory is mapped inside the docker container as `/app`.
 And `/app` in the container is marked as the working directory for any command that is being executed, such as `mix phx.new`.

+Find and Replace `myapp` with the name of you app.

 **NOTE:** It is important to specify your app name through the `--app <name>` option, as Phoenix will otherwise name your app from the target directory passed in, which in our case is `.`